 B. Basket Fullness Methods

 The goal of all methods is the same: find where the shower screen sits and ensure the tamped puck sits 1.5-2mm below it without touching.
-With all these methods, if you weight the basket before and after you get the weight of the coffee in grams to use for future extractions.
+With all these methods, if you weigh the basket before and after you determine the weight of the coffee (dose) in grams to use for future extractions.
+Essentially we are just getting in the ballpark with basket fullness.
+You can use more than one method below to help you gauge height.

 ⚠ Warning

-Use small incremental changes and never force the portafilter — forcing an overdosed basket can damage the group head gasket.
+Use small incremental changes and never force the portafilter — forcing an overdosed basket can damage the machine.
 Whenever the coffee touches the parts of the espresso machine you are at risk of damaging things.
+If you see indentation marks in the top of your coffee after you remove it from the machine, you have too much coffee in your basket, take some out before trying again.
 Proceed gently and with caution.
+Pay attention to how hard the portafilter wand is to insert and never force.
+As always check your manual for proper dosage and instructions.

 C. Extraction & Concentration Matrix